usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 Other areas of update to SP 800-63-2 include:

--	Terminology changes, primarily the use of *authenticator* in place of *token* to avoid conflicting use of the word *token* in assertion technologies
+-	Terminology changes, primarily the use of *authenticator* in place of *token* to avoid conflicting use of the word *token* in assertion technologies.
--	Updates to authentication and assertion requirements to reflect advances in both security technology and threats
+-	Updates to authentication and assertion requirements to reflect advances in both security technology and threats.
--	Requirements on the storage of long-term secrets by verifiers
+-	Requirements on the storage of long-term secrets by verifiers.
--   Restructured identity proofing model
+-   Restructured identity proofing model.
--	Updated requirements regarding remote identity proofing
+-	Updated requirements regarding remote identity proofing.
--	Clarification on the use of independent channels and devices as "something you have"
+-	Clarification on the use of independent channels and devices as "something you have".
 -	Removal of pre-registered knowledge tokens (authenticators), with the recognition that they are special cases of (often very weak) passwords.
--	Requirements regarding account recovery in the event of loss or theft of an authenticator
+-	Requirements regarding account recovery in the event of loss or theft of an authenticator.
--   Expanded discussion of reauthentication and session management
+-   Expanded discussion of reauthentication and session management.
--   Expanded discussion of identity federation; restructuring of assertions in the context of federation
+-   Expanded discussion of identity federation; restructuring of assertions in the context of federation.